 These are excellent platforms to show off your talents, your professionalism, and your personality.
 LinkedIn is especially fruitful in that it’s a hotbed for freelancers to link to their articles and blogs and to connect with other freelancers and clients.

-A second option is to actually build your own website.
-This may sound intimidating and expensive, but it really isn’t that difficult to learn, and the prices of domain names and hosting make this an accessible option for most.
+A second option is to build your website.
+This may sound intimidating and expensive, but it isn’t that difficult to learn, and the prices of domain names and hosting make this an accessible option for most.

 A couple of the benefits here are that it looks more professional, and you can multiply your voice by having free services such as dlvr.it push your content out to many different platforms in a hands-off manner rather than simply blogging on one.